-The first aspect of this research to be examined concerns the practice of user involvement, explicitly the percentage of respondents to the overall study that actually involve users in the predevelopment phases.
+The first aspect of this research to be examined concerns the practice of user involvement, explicitly the percentage of respondents in the overall study that actually involve users in the predevelopment phases.
 As can be gathered from Table 3, the practice of involving users in the early stages of product development only occurs to a minimum extent.
 From the 572 companies interviewed in phase one, only 13.5% or 77 firms indicated user involvement in predevelopment activities.

 When analysed by industry sector we can see that Industrial Machinery has the highest overall percentage of companies engaging in the practice at 3.3% followed by Electrical and Electronic Engineering (3.1%), Food, Tobacco and Beverage (1.9%), Metal Manufacture and Pharmaceutical\Chemical at 1.9% and 1.6% respectively.
-Considering that these industries account for approximately 80% of total expenditure on R&D in the industrial sector in Ireland [73] and given the strategic importance the literature assigns to the involvement of users in predevelopment activities, the low extent to which companies engage in the practice is disconcerting.
+Considering that these industries account for approximately 80% of total expenditure on R&D in the industrial sector in Ireland [59] and given the strategic importance the literature assigns to the involvement of users in predevelopment activities, the low extent to which companies engage in the practice is disconcerting.
+Table 3 also highlights the various product development stages in which companies reported user involvement.
+8.4% of the companies stated that they involved users in the generation of product ideas, while 7.9% of respondents involved users in the screening of ideas, 7.5% in preliminary market and 6.9% in technical assessment.
+In 6.1% of responses, companies involved users in the identification and development of product concepts.
+The highest percentage of companies involving users was in the testing of the concepts (9.3%).
+The main reasons cited for involving users in these early stages are presented in Table 4.